 Although it’s a simple concept, fuelling for a marathon is a delicate balance.
-You want to consume enough calories on the go to give your muscles the extra energy they need to power you through several hours of running, yet you want to avoid consuming too much or you’ll get stomach cramps and potentially have to make several stops in the portaloos.
+You want to consume enough calories on the go to give your muscles the extra energy they need to power you through several hours of running, but you want to avoid consuming too much so you don't suffer from stomach cramps and potentially have to make several stops in the portaloos.

 The most important aspect of marathon nutrition is discovering what works for you through a process of trial and error.
 You cannot expect to just wing it on the day.